magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ## Final thoughts

 Using custom attributes represents one of Page Builder's best practices for adding powerful and flexible content styling options to forms.
-You can add these styling attributes to both existing content types (as shown in the Heading extension module) and custom content types.
+You can add these styling attributes to both existing content types (as shown in the [example module](https://github.com/magento-devdocs/PageBuilderStylingWithAttributes)) and custom content types.
 The CSS styling options are only limited by the CSS specs targeted by your supported browsers.
 So get creative and have fun!